sav-che/TL-2/Authors/Bornet, (Jean-Baptiste-) Édouard {std. Bornet} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 343](https://www.biodiversitylibrary.org/item/103859#page/353/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 343](https://www.biodiversitylibrary.org/page/33265540) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bornet, Jean-Baptiste Édouard {std.
 Bornet}|first entry]] for this author

 ### Author

 \* Bornet, \[Jean-Baptiste-\] Édouard (1828-1911), French botanist, born at Guérigny (Nièvre), educated at the Collège de Nevers 1838-1846, studied at the École de médecine, Paris 1846 but turned also to botany studying at the Muséum d'Histoire naturelle and the Sorbonne, Dr. méd.
-1855, worked mainly on algues together with Thuret at Antibes until 1875, director Villa Thuret Garden 1875-1878, returned to Paris as private scientist, membre de l'Institut 1886, active until 1910. (*Bornet*).
+1855, worked mainly on algues together with Thuret at Antibes until 1875, director Villa Thuret Garden 1875-1878, returned to Paris as private scientist, membre de l'Institut 1886, active until 1910.
+**Abbreviated name**: *Bornet*

 #### Herbarium and types